2

 Job description

 There is no substitution for the completed 4,000 hours as referenced above.
-Experience MUST be described in detail on your application to receive credit. - OR - SUBSTITUTION #2: Graduation from an accredited college or university with a Bachelor's Degree in a welding or related field of study --- AND --- the applicant must have completed 2,000 hours of verified occupational experience in a welding related field within the last seven (7) years as per the requirements of the Colorado Community College System (CCCS).
+Experience MUST be described in detail on your application to receive credit. --OR-- SUBSTITUTION #2: Graduation from an accredited college or university with a Bachelor's Degree in a business or customer service industry or related field of study ---AND--- the applicant must have completed 2,000 hours of verifiable occupational experience in a construction industry related to the credential area within the last seven (7) years as per the requirements of the Colorado Community College System (CCCS).

 Applicants that meet MQ's will be included in the Comparative Analysis process.
 Colorado Revised Statutes require that state employees are hired and promoted through a comparative analysis which may include, but is not limited to, a suitability screening, eSkills Assessment, oral assessment, written performance assessment or it may include a review of your application material and your responses to any supplemental questions by a Subject Matter Expert (SME) to assess and rank applicants in order to establish an eligible list for referral to the hiring manager for final consideration.
 Be sure the "Work Experience" section of your application is complete and specifically addresses your qualifications, experience, and accomplishments as they relate to the Description of the Job, Minimum Qualifications, Required Competencies and Preferred Qualifications as listed above.